riesentoaster/FTZ/README.md

 Using LibAFL, I want to fuzz the TCP/IP stack of Zephyr.

+## Repo management

+This repository uses [git lfs](https://git-lfs.com) for storing large log files and [precommit](https://pre-commit.com) to ensure some consistency.
+Install as necessary.

 ## Report

 Read the report [here](./report/out/index.pdf).
 Its artifacts are in the [`report`](./report/) subdirectory.
 The report is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).